xanimal37/FinalProject/README.md

 #### Edwin Flatto:
 1. Mapping a composite key in Hibernate requires creating a separate class for the key and The @EmbeddedId annotation can be used to map the composite key in the entity class.

+2. Learned how to work with a many-to-many relationship between four tables, where three of the tables are connected through a join table that has a composite key.
+This required understanding the use of the @ManyToMany annotation in Spring, along with the @JoinTable annotation to define the join table and its columns.
+It also required creating separate entities for the join table and the primary tables involved in the relationship, along with the appropriate mappings and methods to access the data.

+3. When working with a four-way join table, it's important to specify all necessary join columns in the query with an And in the Jpa Repository query to find all necessary properties.

 #### Lisa Zeeb

 #### Rob Tisdale: